-Qualifications.
-Mexico, Bachelor Degree by National Autonomous University of Mexico (UNAM), 2006; IP specialisation programme by UNAM; contentious administrative proceeding specialisation programme by the Federal Court for Tax and Administrative Affairs, 2012; LLM Biotechnology, Law and Ethics by University of Sheffield, UK (candidate).
+Professional qualifications.
+Mexico, Bachelor Degree by National Autonomous University of Mexico (UNAM), 2006; IP specialisation programme by UNAM, 2009; Litigation specialisation programme by the Federal Court for Tax and Administrative Affairs, 2012; LLM Biotechnology, Law and Ethics by University of Sheffield, UK (candidate).

-- Invalidity of a marketing authorisation for a blockbuster product unduly granted to a non-authorised third party.
+- Invalidity of a third party marketing authorisation related to a patented blockbuster drug.

 - Microsoft Corporation: several cases of computer implemented inventions.

-- McDonald's International Property Company Ltd. Several litigation proceedings against formative trade marks.
+- McDonalds: several litigation proceedings against formative trade marks.